Biden vaccine mandates face first test with federal workers

 The worker, describing how agonizing the decision had been, said: “I’ve cried and puked so much my eyes and stomach hurts.”
 The worker wondered if it was wrong to stand firm against the vaccine.

 Border Patrol employees have been directed to confirm their vaccination status by Tuesday, according to union President Brandon Judd.
-As of Thursday, 49% of Border Patrol agents responded to say they are fully vaccinated and about 7% reported not being vaccinated, Judd said.
+As of Thursday, 49 percent of Border Patrol agents responded to say they are fully vaccinated and about 7 percent reported not being vaccinated, Judd said.

 It’s unclear at this point how many will continue to refuse if they aren’t granted an exemption and face losing their job as a result.